 2006 - Craig Bellamy and Mark González both scored on their reds debuts as we came from behind to beat Maccabi Haifa 2-1 in the first leg of our Champions League qualifier at Anfield.
 This was the first time a pair of debutants had scored since a 3-0 defeat of Bury in August 1928, with Jermaine Pennant also making his official reds bow.

-1997 - Danny Murphy made his first-class reds debut in our 1-1 draw with Wimbledon at Selhurst Park.
-Karlheinz Riedle also made his reds bow, aged 31 years and 328 days, a then club record for our oldest debutant.
+1997 - Paul Ince and Danny Murphy made their first-class reds debuts in our 1-1 draw with Wimbledon at Selhurst Park.
+Karl-Heinz Riedle also made his reds bow, aged 31 years and 328 days, a then club record for our oldest debutant.
 Michael Owen scored from the spot.

 2005 - Rafael Benítez backed Michael Shields, ahead of our game against CSKA Sofia in Bulgaria, saying, "We support Michael Shields' family and we also support the family of Martin Georgiev.
 It is up to the court to decide what to do with Michael but we hope to see him back in England soon."
 He was eventually pardoned and released in September 2009.